dotnet/docs/docs/csharp/programming-guide/concepts/expression-trees/how-to-use-expression-trees-to-build-dynamic-queries.md

 - Vary the expression tree passed into the LINQ methods
 - Construct an [Expression\<TDelegate>](xref:System.Linq.Expressions.Expression%601) expression tree using the factory methods at <xref:System.Linq.Expressions.Expression>
 - Adding method call nodes to an <xref:System.Linq.IQueryable>'s expression tree
-- Construct expression trees from strings using the [Dynamic LINQ library](dynamic-linq.net/)
+- Construct strings, and use the [Dynamic LINQ library](dynamic-linq.net/)

 ## Use runtime state from within the expression tree